Safe parking spots to open at several East Bay churches

 RELATED: Overnight parking program for homeless to start at Oakland churches

-Instead of saying "not in my backyard," a group of five churches is saying "bring them here," opening their parking lots to homeless college students and families.

-The students didn't want to be identified as they try to blend in on campus.

-These 10 parking spots in the back of Williams Chapel Baptist Church will soon be home every night to 10 homeless Laney College students.
+Ten parking spots in the back of Williams Chapel Baptist Church will soon be home every night to 10 homeless Laney college students.
 Thirty-six have already applied.

 A plan to help homeless Laney college students- a place to park the cars they live out of. #abc7news pic.twitter.com/WANLs4JQs2— Leslie Brinkley (@lrbrinkley) March 18, 2019

-"We're sorry the answer to the many who are homeless in our community is eh, you can park here," said Lakeshore Baptist Church's Rev. Jim Hopkins.

-But it's better than no place to park.
-Five churches are offering up their parking spaces and the Interfaith Council of Alameda County is organizing this outreach effort.

-Money from the city will fund a security guard, fresh water and bathrooms overnight every day for 90-day stints.
+Money from the city and the county will fund a security guard, freshwater and bathrooms overnight every day for 90-day stints in five church parking lots.

-"We will have funds to allow minor repairs to be done to clients' cars and help them expunge their parking tickets," Interfaith Council of Alameda County's Rev. Ken Chambers said.
+Reverend King Chambers with the Interfaith Council of Alameda County said, "We will have funds to allow minor repairs to be done to clients cars and help them expunge their parking tickets."

-"I'm just happy that we're able to help our community, that we're able to help families," Rev. Chambers said.
+Corinthian Baptist Church will open 15 parking spaces to homeless families in early April and then spaces will open up at Westside Missionary Baptist Church, Mount Zion Baptist Church and Pleasant Grove Baptist Church by the end of the month.

+A homeless man named Anthony, on the verge of living out of his car with his two dogs, praised the plan as a "beautiful thing."
+He said he wished there were more than just five churches doing something.

 RELATED: Students urging San Jose State to provide help to homeless students